He-Zhenwei/ATF/README.md

 # ATF
 The code of our ECCV paper: Domain Adaptive Object Detection via Asymmetric Tri-way Faster-RCNN

+The code is based on the Pytorch 0.4.0.
 For training our model for Cityscapes and Foggy Cityscapes datasets:

 python da_trainval_net.py